TimWang95/room-homepage/README.md

 # Frontend Mentor - Room homepage

-This is a solution to the [Insure landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).
+This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).

 ## Screenshot